Measles Vaccine

 First Grade

-The measles vaccine is administered as part of the MMRV vaccine, that also contains vaccines against mumps, rubella, and chickenpox, as part of routine infant and child vaccinations.
+The measles vaccine is administered as part of the MMRV vaccine, which also contains vaccines against mumps, rubella, and chickenpox, as part of routine infant and child vaccinations.

 There are also separate vaccines for individuals with sensitivity to any of the MMRV vaccine's components.
 You can discuss the possibility of dividing the vaccination with the Family Care Center (Tipat Halav) nurse.